ergoplatform/ergodocs/docs/dev/protocol/eutxo.md

 - **Interoperability**, as off-chain and sidechain protocols.
 One-time objects are more straightforward to work with from an off-chain point of view.
 - **Transaction Cost Predictability**, where the only on-chain action is validating the smart contracts.
 As a result, the transaction cost is significantly lower, and most importantly, the transaction cost is predictable, eliminating the need for ‘gas.’

-Extended UTXO systems enable Turing complete smart contracts.
+Extended UTXO systems enable *Turing complete* smart contracts.
 This is a novel innovation that allows the latest generation of blockchains to reclaim the original model that Bitcoin used, but with a lot more power.

 The Extended UTxO Model (eUTXO) preserves Bitcoin’s structure while adding support for more expressive smart contracts.
 Ergo has a similar approach to Cardano’s eUTXO with its own Multi-Stage UTXO model that introduces the concept of *UTXO chains*.
 Chaining together smart contracts of arbitrary complexity.

-A good introductiony article can be found [here](https://dav009.medium.com/learning-ergo-101-blockchain-paradigm-eutxo-c90b0274cf5e).
+A good introductory article can be found [here](https://dav009.medium.com/learning-ergo-101-blockchain-paradigm-eutxo-c90b0274cf5e).

 ## eUTXO